GetVirtual/ARM-Templates/Demo-OnPremAD/README.md

 ## Parameters ##
 * Username for all VMs (default: vmadmin)
 * Password for all VMs
-* DNS Labels for all VMs
+* DNS Names for all VMs
 * Domain Name

 ![arm](https://raw.githubusercontent.com/GetVirtual/Azure-ARM/master/Demo-OnPremAD/arm.png "ARM")